messixukejia/loongsuite-pilot/docs/output-event-schema.md

 LoongSuite Pilot normalizes collected activity into GenAI telemetry events.
 Sensitive content fields are opt-in and can be masked before output.

+The types below describe the normalized event values.
+Log-style outputs such as JSONL and SLS may serialize values as strings for backend compatibility.

 ## Event Names

 | `event.name` | Description |